BRETT-EDITIONS

 +

 The young wine is cleaned by filtration.
-This means that filters are used to remove turbidity and small particles in the wine.
+This means filters are used to remove turbidity and small particles in the wine.
 These substances are removed because they could trigger secondary fermentation after bottling.

 +